Nitya-10/BulkEmailVerifier/README.md

 ---

-## 📄 License
+# 📄 License

-This project is developed for educational and academic purposes.
+This project is developed for educational and academic purposes only.